 In some cases, there are major brands like Bose or Beats that will charge a premium based on their brand name versus the overall quality or performance of their products although many still find value in these brands.

 Our recommendations in this guide will span from anywhere from around $70 all the way up to the $250 mark.
-There are quality models at all price-points, but generally, the higher-end models will have more bells and whistles to offer.
+There are quality models at all price-points, but generally, the best bass headphones will be found in higher-end models that offer more bells and whistles to enhance your listening experience.

 Our reference to style will relate to the ear-cup design.
 In this article, the headphones will each offer either an on-ear or over-ear style.
 The on-ear design has the ear-cups rest against your ear leaving the outer edges of your ear free from contact.